For a full list of my academic publications, please go here.

-I’m a zoologist-turned-conservation social scientist who realised very early on that wildlife wouldn’t be saved by ecology alone.
-We must understand humans in order to be able to address the underlying drivers of biodiversity loss.
-I use a wide range of theories, methods, tools and techniques, including systems thinking and theories of change, to help gain a deeper picture of the complex socio-ecological problems facing today’s world.
+I’m an environmental social scientist who realised very early on that our planet wouldn’t be saved by ecology alone.
+We must understand humans in order to be able to address the underlying drivers of environmental change.
+I use a wide range of theories, methods, tools and techniques, including systems thinking and theories of change, to help gain a deeper picture of the complex social-ecological problems facing today’s world.

-If you’d like to collaborate on a conservation research project, do get in touch.
-I’m able to advise on topics such as geography, sustainable food and agriculture, social science, qualitative methods, decision-making tools, coupled human and natural systems, sustainable consumption, participatory methods, biogeography, natural resource management, African conservation, community-based conservation, sustainable use, carnivore conservaion, human-wildlife conflict, trophy hunting and illegal wildlife trade.
-I have helped ecologists integrate social science components into their research to strengthen the outcomes and guided the writing up, data analysis and publication of journal articles.
+If you’d like to collaborate on an environmental conservation or sustainability project, do get in touch.
+I’m able to advise on topics such as geography, sustainable food and agriculture, social science, qualitative methods, decision-making tools, coupled human and natural systems, sustainable consumption, participatory methods, biogeography, natural resource management, African conservation, community-based conservation, sustainable use, carnivore conservaion, human-wildlife conflict, trophy hunting and the illegal wildlife trade.

 Examples of my research

-During a postdoctoral consultancy with San Diego Zoo Institute for Conservation Research in 2016, I helped design social surveys for understanding how humans perceive nature.
-With Free the Bears in Cambodia, I piloted a questionnaire including the randomised response technique to find out preferences for consuming bear bile.
-With a number of local Kenya NGOs, I developed questionnaires to understand attitudes towards leopards and giraffes.
+During a postdoctoral consultancy with San Diego Zoo Institute for Conservation Research, I helped design social-ecological surveys for understanding coupled human and natural systems.
+With Free the Bears in Cambodia, I piloted a questionnaire including the randomised response technique to understand place-based consumption of wildlife.
+With a number of local Kenya NGOs, I developed questionnaires to understand human influences on wildlife.

-In 2015 I contributed to a systematic review with IIED.
-The project aimed to determine whether alternative livelihoods could reduce specific threats to biodiversity.
-Working with partners, we found that few projects rigorously tested whether their interventions had impact on biodiversity.
+I contributed to a systematic review with IIED to determine whether sustainable development could reduce threats to biodiversity.
+Working with partners, we found that few projects rigorously tested whether their human development interventions had impact on biodiversity.
 Some interventions had no overall effect, whereas a select few had minimal effect.

-For my PhD at the University of Kent from 2012-2015, I used qualitative and quantitative social science methods to understand what the underlying drivers for human-carnivore conflict were on livestock farms.
-I devised a novel structured and participatory decision-making tool, combining Q-methodology and the Delphi technique.
-Once I finished, I shared my results with all stakeholders via a layman’s report from this work, which received widespread international media coverage.
+For my PhD at the University of Kent, I used qualitative and quantitative social science methods to understand interactions between humans and wildlife.
+I devised a novel structured, participatory decision-making tool combining Q-methodology and the Delphi technique.
+I published six journal articles, two book chapters, a layman’s report from this work, which received widespread international media coverage.

-Whilst working at Cheetah Conservation Fund in 2011-2012, I undertook numerous research projects, such as understanding the human dimensions of wildlife by Namibian conservancy members and the effectiveness of swing gates to keep predators out from farms.
-I also supervised undergraduate student research on ecological and physiological studies on cheetahs and other wildlife.
+Whilst working at Cheetah Conservation Fund, I undertook numerous biogeography and social-ecological research projects, such as understanding the human dimensions of wildlife and the effectiveness of swing gates for keeping predators out from farms.
+I also supervised undergraduate student research on natural and social science studies on the interactions between wildlife and people.

-In Zimbabwe in 2011, I worked as a lion researcher determining whether a semi-wild lion pride could successfully exhibit wild lion behaviour (hunting, mating, raising offspring) in a large soft release camp.
-I used telemetry to find lions and made behavioural observations of the pride.
+In Zimbabwe, I worked as a lion researcher determining whether a semi-wild lion pride could successfully exhibit wild lion behaviour (hunting, mating and raising offspring) in a large soft release camp.
+I used telemetry to track the lions and made behavioural observations of the pride.
 I also oversaw a Bachelors research project on lion behavioural ecology and write communication material to promote the project.

-For my Masters in 2010-2011, I studied the effectiveness of livestock guarding dogs for reducing predation to livestock in South Africa.
+For my Masters research, I studied the effectiveness of guardian dogs for reducing livestock predation in South African farms.
 Working in partnership with a local NGO, Cheetah Outreach, we found that the dogs reduced predation by up to 93% per farm, saving each farmer around $3,000 per year.
-The results of the research were used by the NGO to help improve impact of their project.
+The results of the research were used by the NGO to help improve the impact of their project.

-In Malta during 2009-2010, I undertook boat-based observations of threatened sea birds to determine population trends over space and time.
-I also conducted studies on the migration of raptors and on illegal bird hunting and trapping.
-I assisted with an annual bird census.
+In Malta, I undertook biogeographical research on threatened seabirds to determine population trends spatially and temporally.
+I also conducted studies on the migration of raptors and on illegal bird hunting and trapping and assisted with an annual bird census.
 In addition, I was involved in the communications and development side of the NGO.